Suzuki History

 the models just mentioned.
 It also had new modern floating swing arm with shock absorbers at the rear but the

 leading front fork design makes one to think of the early BMWs.
-The slightly modernized Colleda COX-II was presented.
-The only

 difference I can spot on the pictures, in lack of technical